(fos foe MYE sin)

-<1% (Limited to important or life-threatening): Abnormal stools, anaphylaxis, angioedema, anorexia, aplastic anemia, cholestatic jaundice, constipation, dermatological disease, drowsiness, dysuria, ear disease, exacerbation of asthma, fatigue, fever, flatulence, flu-like symptoms, hearing loss, hematuria, hepatic necrosis, increased serum ALT, insomnia, lymphadenopathy, menstrual disease, migraine, myalgia, nervousness, optic neuritis, paresthesia, pruritus, toxic megacolon, vomiting, xerostomia
+<1%, postmarketing, and/or case reports: Abnormal stools, anaphylaxis, angioedema, anorexia, aplastic anemia, cholestatic jaundice, constipation, dermatological disease, drowsiness, dysuria, ear disease, exacerbation of asthma, fatigue, fever, flatulence, flu-like symptoms, hearing loss, hematuria, hepatic necrosis, increased serum ALT, insomnia, lymphadenopathy, menstrual disease, migraine, myalgia, nervousness, optic neuritis, paresthesia, pruritus, toxic megacolon, vomiting, xerostomia

 Concerns related to adverse effects: